Setting up a finance strategy for your startup can be tricky. Here is a simple step-by-step guide

 developing a sound financial strategy.

-offers a practical guide to financial planning and analysis, including budgeting, forecasting, and
+This book offers a practical guide to financial planning and analysis, including budgeting, forecasting, and performance management.

 Have you read any of this book?
 If yes, please share your favorite takeaways in the comments

 You may like also = VIRTUAL CFO VS INHOUSE CFO?
 WHAT IS BEST FOR YOU?